List of Sri Lankan Moors: Pioneers and early accounts

-Native Headmen of Ceylon
+Native headmen of Ceylon

-Native Headmen System was an integral part of the administration of the island of Ceylon (now known as Sri Lanka) under the successive European colonial powers, namely the Portuguese Empire, the Dutch East India Company and the British Empire.
-Native headmen or leaders were appointed by the European colonial administrators to function as intermediates between the Europeans and the native populous.
+The native headmen system was an integral part of the administration of the island of Ceylon (now known as Sri Lanka) under the successive European colonial powers, namely the Portuguese Empire, the Dutch East India Company and the British Empire.
+Native headmen or leaders were appointed by the European colonial administrators to function as intermediates between the Europeans and the native populace.
 During different periods through this system these headmen functioned in military, policing, administrative and ceremonial capacities.
-They served as translators, revenue collectors and wielded quasi-judicial powers.
+They served as translators and revenue collectors, and wielded quasi-judicial powers.
 Much of the system evolved and changed over time until some of the last vestiges of it were removed in the post-independent Ceylon.

-With the on set of British rule, Governor North restructured the native headmen system.
+With the onset of British rule, Governor North restructured the native headmen system.
 The system was transformed into a salaried system with land grants and tenured service abolished.
 They became the second tier of the civil administration of the island with appointments made by the Government Agent of the Province.
 Appointments were non-transferable and usually hereditary, made to locals, usually from wealthy influential families loyal the British Crown.
 The holder had much control over the people of the area and had limited police powers since he was responsible to keep the peace, carry out revenue collection and assist in judicial functions.
 Over the next century, the headmen grew to be a powerful and affluent class consolidating economic power through land ownership and marriage.
 Gradually functions of headmen were transferred to various departments that were established by the British administration.

 Following the formation of the State Council of Ceylon in 1931, one of its members, H. W. Amarasuriya, called for an inquiry into the Native Headman System.
 A commission was formed made up of retired civil servants and lawyers headed by H.M.
 Wedderburn.
 The commission reported on reforming the headman system or replacing it with transferable District Revenue Officers.
 The Native Headman System was abolished as an administrative system, with the titles of Mudaliyar (Mudali – මුදලි) and Muhandiram retained by government to be awarded as honors.
 This practice remained until suspension of Celanese honors in 1956.
 The minor headman positions were retained, surviving well into the 1970s when the posts of Vidane (විදානේ) in Low Country / Tamil Area and Town Arachchi (ටවුන් ආරච්චි) / Gan Arachchi (ගන් ආරච්චි) in Kandyan Area were replaced with the transferable post of Grama Niladhari (Village Officer).

-“Peace Officer” includes Police Officer and the Headman of an area appointed in writing to perform police duties by the Government Agent of the Province by virtue of the powers vested in him by His Excellency the Governor.
+"Peace Officer" includes Police Officer and the Headman of an area appointed in writing to perform police duties by the Government Agent of the Province by virtue of the powers vested in him by His Excellency the Governor.

-List of Prominent Headmen in the Low Country
+List of prominent headmen in the low country

-The headmen system in the coastal and low country, evolved over time under the colonial administration of the Portuguese, the Dutch and then the British.
+The headmen system in the coastal and low country evolved over time under the colonial administration of the Portuguese, the Dutch and then the British.